 Pinnipeds are a diverse and heterogeneous group.
 While they do share several features in common, including long, flexible bodies, flipper-shaped limbs, short snouts, and round heads, it also easy to spot the many differences between them.
-The location of the ears and the presence of thicker coats of fur are the two major characteristic that distinguishes the eared seals from the true seals.
+The location of the ears and the presence of thicker coats of fur are the two major characteristics that distinguishes the eared seals from the true seals.
 The walrus diverges from both families.
 This species can be identified by its large tusks, smaller eyes, especially prominent whiskers, and almost completely hairless bodies.

 Beyond these broad characteristics, individual species have evolved many unique features to suit their conditions.
 For example, elephant seal males have an elongated nose that aids them during mating and reproduction.
-Hooded seals have a nasal cavity on the top of their heads that it can inflate and deflate at will.
+Hooded seals have a nasal cavity on the top of their heads that can inflate and deflate at will.
 Species with unique ornamentations like this tend to be sexually dimorphic, meaning that males and females differ in appearances.

-One glance at the seal’s anatomy will tell you that they are extraordinarily well-adapted for the water.
+One glance at these animal’s anatomy will tell you that seals are extraordinarily well-adapted for the water.
 Their dense layers of blubber keep them insulated from the frigid temperatures.
 They also have the remarkable ability to detect vibrations in the water with their whiskers.
 But their penchant for the ocean is best exemplified by the Pinniped’s most important innovation: the flipper.
 It allows them to cut gracefully through the water to catch prey and avoid predators.
 The flipper is an excellent example of convergent evolution in mammals: the cetaceans, seals, and sea cows all evolved the flipper independently as a means of navigating the watery areas of the world.

 Even in this crucial aspect, however, true seals and eared seals have evolved difference methods of locomotion.
 To swim, true seals move their hind limbs and lower body from side to side for continuous propulsion, while their forelimbs are used to help them maneuver.
-Because the true seals lack the ability to turn their hind limbs forward, their movements are heavily hindered on land.
+Because they lack the ability to turn their hind limbs forward, their movements are heavily hindered on land.
 They have to pull their bodies forward in a clumsy and cumbersome manner.
 Eared seals are more like penguins and sea turtles.
 They use their front limbs for propulsion in a sort of discontinuous rowing motion.
 When on land, they have ability to turn their hind limbs forward and walk.
 Walrus locomotion combines elements of both true and eared seals.
-Their hind limbs are capable of propulsion in water and walking on land.
+Their hind limbs are capable of propulsion in the water and walking on land.

 Pinnipeds spend the majority of their lives in the water, so their physiology has adapted to withstand deep drives and long periods of oxygen deprivation.
 They are aided by larger stores of oxygen-binding proteins in their blood.
 They have also evolved methods to empty their lungs of air, close their nostrils and throat, and slow down their heart rate.
 Some species can hold their breath for up to two hours at a time.